benwiggy/PDFsuite/WARNING.md

 # Limitations of MacOS PDF routines

+When generating PDF documents, MacOS creates the document to the lowest PDF version number that can completely describe the document's content.
+By default, it creates PDFs that conform to the PDF 1.3 specification.
+However, certain features, such as alpha channels, transparency, 16-bit images, encryption, etc, are implemented in later versions of the PDF format, resulting in a document with a higher PDF version number.
+MacOS generally creates documents in the range PDF 1.3 to 1.6.

-MacOS creates PDFs that conform to the PDF 1.3 specification.
-Other PDF-creating software, like Adobe Acrobat, can produce PDFs with higher version numbers.
-Higher version numbers provide newer capabilities like 3D objects, enhanced metadata, better compression and improved encryption.
+Other PDF-creating software, like Adobe Acrobat, can produce PDFs that use features not supported by MacOS.
 Re-saving those documents using the PDF routines built-in to MacOS may cause the loss of those newer capabilities in the document.
 (The same issue is true for other apps that use the Quartz APIs, like Apple's own Preview.)

-**For most purposes, this will not be a problem**, as the 1.3 version is entirely sufficient to describe 2D graphical output from Mac applications -- graphics, text, etc -- as well as including document structure like annotations and bookmarks.
+**For most purposes, this will not be a problem**, as MacOS's PDF capabilities are entirely sufficient to describe 2D graphical output from Mac applications -- graphics, text, etc -- as well as including document metadata and structure like annotations, links and bookmarks.

-However, it is worth mentioning that many of the utilities here create a new PDF file; some over-write the original.
-Even editing the metadata (Title, Author, Creator, etc) writes the entire PDF.
-These new PDFs will be written to PDF 1.3 spec.
+However, it is worth mentioning that many of the utilities in _PDFsuite_ create a new PDF file; some can over-write the original.
+Even editing the metadata (Title, Author, Creator, etc) can re-write the entire PDF.
+If you have complex workflows that rely on sophisticated features of PDFs, then you should check whether the created files will work for you.

-Of course, if your PDFs do NOT originate from any other PDF-creator, then again there is no problem.
+Again, if your PDFs do NOT originate from any other PDF-creator, then there is no problem.
 I use these scripts on a daily basis!

 A list of the features included in each PDF version can be found here: